Crosslinguistic influence: Complementarity principle

 Grosjean (1997) explained the complementarity principle as the function of language use in certain domains of life leading to language dominance within that domain for a given speaker.
-This dominance in certain domains of life (e.g. school, home, work, etc.) can lead to apparent Crosslingusitic Influence within a domain.
-One study found that CLI was occurring within the speech of the studied bilinguals, but the intensity of influence was subject to the domains of speech being used.
+This dominance in certain domains of life (e.g. school, home, work, etc.) can lead to apparent crosslinguistic influence within a domain.
+One study found that CLI occurred within the speech of the studied bilinguals, but the intensity of influence was subject to the domains of speech being used.
 Argyri and Sorace (2007) found, much like many other researchers, that language dominance plays a role in the directionality of CLI.
-These researchers found that the English dominant bilinguals had an influence of English on their Greek (concerning preverbal subjects specifically, but also the language in general), but not from their Greek to their English.
-On the other hand, the Greek dominant bilinguals did not show evidence of Greek influence on their English.
+These researchers found that the English-dominant bilinguals had an influence of English on their Greek (concerning preverbal subjects specifically, but also the language in general), but not from their Greek to their English.
+On the other hand, the Greek-dominant bilinguals did not show evidence of Greek influence on their English.

 This supports the notion that bilinguals who do not receive sufficient exposure to both languages acquire a "weaker language" and a "dominant language," and depending on similarities or differences between the languages, effects can be present or absent like that of the Greek-English example above.
 The effect of CLI can be primarily seen as a unidirectional occurrence, in that the L2 is likely to be affected by the L1, or simply the dominant language is more likely to affect the weaker, than the reverse.
 This supports the idea of individuals' susceptibility to crosslinguistic influences and the role of dominance.
-Take for example bilinguals who use different languages for different domains in their life; if a Spanish-English bilingual primarily uses Spanish in the home, but English in school you would expect to see English influences while speaking about school topics in Spanish and similarly you would expect Spanish influences on English when speaking about the home in English because in both instances the language being used is weaker in that domain.
-This is to say that not only do you see CLI from one language to another, but depending on the domains of use and the degree of proficiency or dominance, CLI can be a significant influence on speech production.
+One example is bilinguals who use different languages for different domains in their life; if a Spanish-English bilingual primarily uses Spanish in the home, but English in school, one would expect to see English influence while speaking about school topics in Spanish.
+Similarly, one would also expect Spanish influence on English when speaking about the home in English because in both instances, the language being used is weaker in that domain.
+CLI exists not only from one language to another, but depending on the domains of use and the degree of proficiency or dominance, it can be a significant influence on speech production.